PlanterApp/planter_blog/content/posts/all-about-starting-seeds-indoors/index.md

 alt = "Young seedlings growing in a foil tray" caption = "Young seedlings started indoors"
 +++
 Have you ever wondered why gardeners start seeds indoors?
 It seems like a lot of hassle when you can just plant seeds in the garden.
 But starting seeds indoors for some plants is not just a nice-to-do, it is a must-do– unless you plan to buy transplants from the garden center.
-Read on to learn more about the whys and hows of seed starting indoors.
+Read on to learn the whys and hows of seed starting indoors.

 ### Why Start Seeds Indoors?